 A student who completes studies in the Fall Semester is considered a Member until the conclusion of the Winter Semester as the Business Student Levy is an annual fee.

-A University student belonging to a faculty other than the Goodman School of Business is not permitted to pay into the Business Student Levy, and is therefore not permitted to access any event, service or other item funded by the Business Student Levy.
+A University student belonging to a faculty other than the Goodman School of Business is not permitted to pay into the Business Student Levy, and is therefore not permitted to access any event, service or other item funded by the BSA.

+Items paid by ticket price may be, at the discretion of the organizing party, accessible to all students such that the ticket price covers the full cost of the individual’s attendance.

+Notwithstanding Article 2(b), but abiding and adopting the stipulations of Article 10(2(d)), the BOD may approve, at its discretion, of the following accessors to items funded by the Business Students’ Levy:

+Members of the Graduate Business Council, on a per item basis;

+Any University student, on a per item or per person basis, such that it fulfills one of the following criteria:

+The item has a primary purpose as a community event;

+The item has an per capita value so unsubstantial that their non-monetary value of engagement is worth a greater amount than their cost;

+The person in question provides such substantial value to his or her peers that his or her absence would be a detriment, even with tangible and intangible costs considered.

-Following the procedures in Articles (6) and (7), Members have the exclusive right to hold the offices on the BSA Executive, the GSAB, and any subsidiary organization under the BSA umbrella.
+Following the procedures in Articles (5) and (6), Members have the exclusive right to hold offices on the BSA Executive and Board of Directors, the GSAB, and any subsidiary organization under the BSA umbrella.

+Additionally, Members have the exclusive right to hold Employee positions with the BSA, Goodman Student Clubs, and subsidiary organizations under the BSA umbrella.

 Article V – Executives of the Goodman Business Students’ Association

-The Executives of the BSA are charged with supervising the BSA by providing direction and leadership pursuant to the Constitution and Bylaws.
+The Executives of the BSA are charged with providing direction and leadership pursuant to the Constitution and Bylaws.
 The following list of duties for each position is non-exhaustive and is intended to give a broad overview of the role, and should not be used in lieu of a formal job description.

 Composition of the Executive team: